 Problem-Solving

-Back end development often involves problem solving.
+Back-end development often involves problem-solving.
 For instance, you may need to figure out the best way to implement a website design idea, or you might need to get to the bottom of why a piece of code doesn’t work.
-Some of the problem-solving situations you encounter may be complex.
+Some of the situations may be complex.
 You’ll need strong analytical skills to help you identify the problem and come up with potential solutions.
 Creativity is also an asset here.
-Many experienced Back End Developers stress that problem-solving is very common in this field, and they also stress that if you don’t like to fix problems, this may not be the right profession for you.
+Many experienced Back-end Developers stress that problem-solving is very common in this field, and they also note that if you don’t enjoy fixing problems, this may not be the right profession for you.

 Communication

-To work in back end development, you’ll need to have strong communication skills.
-You’re likely to use these skills often, since creating and maintaining a website is typically a team effort, and you’re likely to be communicating with team members regularly.
-For instance, you may need to communicate about what the specific vision is for a website and how best to achieve that vision.
-Communication is often required for problem-solving too.
-You’ll need both written and verbal communication skills to work in back end development.
+To work in Back-end Development, you’ll need to have strong communication skills.
+You’re likely to use these skills often, since creating and maintaining a website is typically a team effort, and you’ll be communicating with team members regularly.
+For instance, you may need to discuss the specific vision for a website and how best to achieve that vision.
+Communication is also often required for problem-solving.
+You’ll need both written and verbal communication skills to work in Back-end Development.

 Portfolio

-A portfolio is an important part of finding a job as a Back End Developer.
-It showcases your best work and can help you demonstrate your skills to potential employers and clients.
-In an article titled, “How to Become a Back-End Developer in 8 Steps (Plus Skills),” Indeed discusses creating a back end portfolio.
-It says, “These can be projects you created for business, for yourself or while you were in school.
-Find a way to host these projects together, such as having one website that links to them all.
+A portfolio is an important part of finding a job as a Back-end Developer.
+It showcases your best work and helps you demonstrate your skills to potential employers and clients.
+In an article titled “How to Become a Back-End Developer in 8 Steps (Plus Skills), ” Indeed discusses creating a back-end portfolio.
+It says, “These can be projects you created for business, for yourself, or while you were in school.
+Find a way to host these projects together such as having one website that links to them all.
 Then include this link on your resume so that potential employers can view examples of your work.”
-It insists, “A strong portfolio is often a great way to impress employers, as it shows you are capable of creating back-end projects, which is sometimes challenging to communicate with just a resume or interview.”
-Your portfolio should be professional and polished, and should also showcase your unique style.
+It emphasizes, “A strong portfolio is often a great way to impress employers, as it shows you are capable of creating back-end projects, which is sometimes challenging to communicate with just a resume or interview.”
+Your portfolio should be professional and polished and should also showcase your unique style.

 Resume & LinkedIn Profile

 Another part of introducing yourself to employers or clients is through your resume and LinkedIn profile.
-These will often be the first thing that other people see, and can determine whether or not you have the opportunity to actually interview for the job, so they are important.
-They should contain your skills and experience, as they relate to the job.
+These will often be the first thing that people see and can determine whether you have the opportunity to interview for the job.
+They should highlight your skills and experience as they relate to the job.
 Indeed advises, “Start by creating a resume that highlights your best attributes related to back-end programming.
 It’s also a good idea to read through the job description and include any requirements listed by the employer, as this demonstrates you’re a good fit for the job and that you carefully read the job listing.”
 In most cases, your resume should not be longer than two pages.
 Your LinkedIn profile can be longer.

 References

 References are also important if you’re looking for a new job.
-They are people who can speak positively to potential employers about your skills and experience.
-They can also help give an employer a better understanding of your personality and your work style and ethics.
-Ideally, they will be people who work in back end development.
-References can also include teachers.
-You should not use friends or family members as a reference.
+These are people who can speak positively to potential employers about your skills and experience.
+They can also give employers a better understanding of your personality, work style, and ethics.
+Ideally, references should be professionals who work in back-end development.
+References can also include instructors or mentors.
+You should not use friends or family members as references.

-• The Full-Stack Web Development Certificate is a popular Noble Desktop offering.
-It covers both front end and back end web development.
-In this class, you’ll learn to code with HTML and CSS, in addition to learning JavaScript.
+- The Full-Stack Web Development Certificate is a popular Noble Desktop offering.
+It covers both front-end and back-end web development.
+In this class, you’ll learn to code with HTML and CSS, in addition to JavaScript.
 The course also covers Node.js for web apps, MongoDB for working with databases, and Express.js for API development.
 Learning is project-based, and by the end of the course, you will have developed a portfolio of working web applications.
-The course comes with ten one-on-one mentoring sessions, which can be used for career support or extra help with challenging concepts.
-In 2024 it was awarded Best Full-Stack Developer Bootcamp by Forbes Advisor.
+The course includes ten one-on-one mentoring sessions, which can be used for career support or extra help with challenging concepts.
+In 2024, it was awarded Best Full-Stack Developer Bootcamp by Forbes Advisor.

-• The Python Developer Certificate covers all the skills that you’ll need to become a Python Developer.
+- The Python Developer Certificate covers all the skills that you’ll need to become a Python Developer.
 In 2024, it was awarded Best Python Bootcamp by Forbes Advisor.
-You’ll learn the fundamentals of Python, and you’ll also learn web development with Django and Django REST.
+You’ll learn the fundamentals of Python as well as web development with Django and Django REST.
 In addition, you’ll learn about object-oriented programming, how to work with APIs, and how to use Git and SQL.
-You’ll also work on a portfolio of projects and receive guidance from the lead instructor.
-This class comes with four one-on-one mentoring sessions.
+You’ll also build a portfolio of projects and receive guidance from the lead instructor.
+This class includes four one-on-one mentoring sessions.
 Students should have basic HTML and CSS skills.

-• In the JavaScript Development Certificate, you’ll gain a variety of in-demand skills that will prepare you to work in web development with JavaScript.
+- In the JavaScript Development Certificate, you’ll gain a variety of in-demand skills that will prepare you to work in web development with JavaScript.
 In addition to learning JavaScript, you’ll learn how to create web applications with React and Node.js, how to work with APIs, and how to incorporate third-party frameworks and libraries.
 You’ll also create a portfolio of projects.
-In order to take this class, you should have basic HTML and CSS skills.
+To take this class, you should have basic HTML and CSS skills.
 The class includes eight one-on-one mentoring sessions.

-• Another Noble option is the Software Engineering Certificate.
-This is a comprehensive, multi-week course.
-You’ll learn about front end development, React Development, and Django (Python) Development.
-This includes learning a variety of front end tools including HTML, CSS, and JavaScript.
-You’ll also learn Flexbox and Grid for layout and adapting to different screen sizes, and Git for version control.
+- Another Noble option is the Software Engineering Certificate, a comprehensive multi-week course.
+You’ll learn about front-end development, React Development, and Django (Python) Development.
+This includes front-end tools such as HTML, CSS, and JavaScript.
+You’ll also learn Flexbox and Grid for layout, responsive design, and Git for version control.
 As part of the course, you’ll create a working desktop application with React and deploy it using AWS.
-In addition, the course covers Python, including syntax, dictionaries, sorting algorithms, and custom functions.
-Finally, you’ll learn to use Django and Django Rest.
-Twelve one-on-one mentoring sessions are included, and you’ll also create a portfolio.
+The course also covers Python, including syntax, dictionaries, sorting algorithms, and custom functions.
+Finally, you’ll learn to use Django and Django REST.
+The class includes twelve one-on-one mentoring sessions, and you’ll create a full portfolio.

 Noble Desktop also offers a number of shorter classes that only take a day or two to complete, where you can learn a smaller set of skills.
-For example, if you’re looking to improve your coding skills, Noble offers a short beginner class called Web Development with HTML & CSS, where you can learn to create webpages by coding with HTML and CSS.
-In this class, you’ll learn to use HTML to create webpages that have text and images.
-You’ll also learn to use CSS for styling content, creating centered page layouts, adding background images, style navigation, and for making responsive pages that adapt to various screen sizes.
-If you already know the basics of HTML and CSS, you might be more interested in Noble’s Advanced HTML and CSS class.
-This class covers a variety of advanced topics including SVG, CSS variables, gradients, shadows, positioning, transitions, transforms, and responsive images.
+For example, if you’re looking to improve your coding skills, Noble offers a beginner class called Web Development with HTML & CSS, where you’ll learn to create webpages by coding with HTML and CSS.
+In this class, you’ll use HTML to structure text and images and CSS for styling content, creating centered page layouts, adding background images, styling navigation, and creating responsive pages.
+If you already know the basics, consider Noble’s Advanced HTML and CSS class, which covers topics including SVG, CSS variables, gradients, shadows, positioning, transitions, transforms, and responsive images.